 The ECB announced on 12 March 2020, in response to the ongoing COVID-19 pandemic, that it would allow banks to use Additional Tier 1 capital and Tier 2 capital instruments partially to meet their P2R.
 This measure, introduced by CRD V, was initially due to be implemented in 2021.
-In particular, the composition of capital instruments to meet the P2R shall be made up in the form of 56.3 per cent. of CET 1 capital and 75.0 per cent. of Tier 1 capital, as a minimum.
+In particular, the composition of capital instruments to meet the P2R shall be made up in the form of 56.3 per cent. of CET 1 capital and 75.0 per cent. of Tier 1 capital, as a minimum, with the remaining 25.0 per cent. able to be in the form of Tier 2 capital.
 Consequently, all additional "Pillar 2" own funds requirements that the ECB may impose on the Bank and/or the Group under the SREP will require the Bank and/or the Group to maintain capital levels higher than the "Pillar 2" minimum capital requirement.
-See also "-Solvency of the Group" below.
+See also "- Solvency of the Group" below.

-For details regarding other recent developments on the Group's capital, please see "Recent Developments: impact on own funds and eligible liabilities" below.
+For details regarding developments on the Group's capital, please see "Own funds and eligible liabilities" below.

-As part of evaluating its compliance with the CRD IV/CRR capital and liquidity requirements, the Group is required to have in place sound, effective and comprehensive strategies and processes to assess and maintain on an ongoing basis the amounts, types and distribution of internal capital that it considers adequate to cover the nature and level of the risks to which it is or might be exposed.
+As part of evaluating its compliance with the CRD IV/CRR capital and liquidity requirements, the Group is required to have in place sound, effective and comprehensive strategies and processes to assess and maintain on an ongoing basis the amounts, types and distribution of internal capital that it considers adequate to cover the nature and level of the material risks to which it is or might be exposed.
 This is referred to as the Internal Capital Adequacy Assessment Process ("ICAAP").
 CRD IV also requires CRD IV Firms to have in place an Internal Liquidity Adequacy Assessment Process ("ILAAP") through which they are required to evaluate their liquidity risk management processes and improve them if necessary.
 The maintenance of adequate capital and liquidity is necessary for the Group's financial stability.
 When reliable, ICAAPs and ILAAPs can provide substantial input into the determination of the SREP capital and liquidity requirements.
 Accordingly, if internal processes are not sufficiently efficient, this may result in higher than strictly necessary required capital and liquidity levels and increased costs.
 The ICAAP is subject to regular internal review to ensure that it remains comprehensive and proportionate to the nature, scale and complexity of the activities of the Group.
 While the Group has established and maintains its ICAAP, these strategies and processes incorporate assumptions, judgements and estimates that may change over time.
-The Group continues to seek to enhance its ICAAP on an ongoing basis.
+There is an ongoing effort to enhance the Group's ICAAP on an ongoing basis.
 The ILAAP is subject to regular internal review as specified in the Bank's relevant policies.
 There is particular emphasis on liquidity stress testing and evaluation of material changes (internal or external) that may have an impact on ILAAP as well as close monitoring of all ILAAP limits and indicators.
-There is an ongoing effort to enhance the Bank's ILAAP.
+There is an ongoing effort to enhance the Group's ILAAP.